oracle/python-cx_Oracle/doc/src/connection.rst

    .. note::

-         This method is an extension to the DB API definition and is only available in Oracle 10g R2 and higher.
+         This method is an extension to the DB API definition.

 .. method:: Connection.prepare()